TheLartians/PEGParser/README.md

 Documentation
 -------------
 As of now there is no documentation of Parser.
-However, the example file calculator.cpp should be more or less self-explanatory.
+However, the example files calculator.cpp and calculator_visitor.cpp should be more or less self-explanatory.
 A great article about PEGs is available here: http://en.wikipedia.org/wiki/Parsing_expression_grammar .

 Compiling
 ---------